albert97/Snippet_Tech/index.md

 </p>

 <p>
-Note: this site is not completed yet, I will continue building it.
+This site is under contineous development.
 Please feel free to leave comments on anything (coding, ideas or tips for life... ).
 All photos on this site are my original work.
 </p>